MatsValgaeren/RefUp/README.md

 ## Features

--   **Directory Scan:** Choose a directory and automatically scan for all available versions of referenced assets in your Maya scene.
+- Scan a directory for all available versions of referenced assets in your Maya scene
--   **Reference Version Selection:** See versions of each reference and select which version to use for every reference in your scene.
+- View and select versions for each reference in your scene
--   **Auto-Update:** Enable auto-update for specific references to always use the latest available version on scene startup.
+- Enable auto-update for specific references to always use the latest version on scene startup

 ## Installation